beckg/strip/README.md

 You will need an installed version of Java 6, 7 or 8.
 <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">Java</a>
 <br><br>
-You will need clone this repository and the common repository.
-The make(nmake) files how the trivial build.
+You will need to clone this repository and the common repository.
+The make(nmake) files show the trivial build.
 <br><br>
 The makefile contains a run target 'run', otherwise the following command should work on linux.
 <pre><b>$(JAVA_HOME)/bin/java -classpath jar/strip.jar org.aventinus.strip.Strip</b></pre>